paulscherrerinstitute/tomorec/README.md

 The recipes described here are:
 1. Creation of Tomorec kernel using an existing JupyterHub installation
-2. Creation of a docker image localy which contains JupyterLab and a Tomorec kernel, which can then be run on ones own computer
+2. Creation of a docker image locally which contains JupyterLab and a Tomorec kernel, which can then be run on ones own computer

 # CLONE THIS REPOSITORY
-With any of the recipes used, one must first clone this repository:
+With any of the recipes used, one must first clone this repository into either:
-1. Into a running JuptyerLab session on a JupyterHub service if you have access to one
+* Into a running JuptyerLab session on a JupyterHub service if you have access to one
-2. Or on to you own computer in a terminal if you do not have access to a JuptyerHub service or want to run it locally
+* Or on to you own computer in a terminal if you do not have access to a JuptyerHub service or want to run it locally

 Cloning command:
 ```bash